NavaraCloudServices/github-copilot-groundschool/exercisefiles/python/developer/README.md

 # Goal

-The goal is to create a server using PHP with the help of GitHub Copilot.
+The goal is to create a Minimal WebAPI using Python 3 with the help of GitHub Copilot.
 Follow the instructions below and try to use GitHub Copilot as much as possible.
 Try different things and see what GitHub Copilot can do for you, like generating a Dockerfile or a class, add comments, etc.